arks-org/arks.github.io/content/_posts/2024-11-07-community-update-1400-ark-organizations.md

 - 104 museums
 - 101 journals

-In the past eleven months we were a little quieter than usual while we converted both the ARK Alliance website (originally under WordPress) and wiki (originally under Confluence) to GitHub-based hosting.
-Much has happened in that time, in which our tireless [[NAAN curators]] processed registration requests for 224 new ARK organizations and XXX ARK tutorials of varying length were given at such venues as XXX.
+In the past year we have  been busy converting both the ARK Alliance website (originally under WordPress) and working group wiki (originally under Confluence) to GitHub-based hosting.
+Much has happened in that time:
+- 224 new ARK organizations were registered
+- a new [Spanish and Portuguese discussion forum](https://groups.google.com/g/arks-forum-ib) was created
+- XXX ARK tutorials of varying length were given at such venues as XXX.
 See our [[xxx calendar]] for more events.

 xxx 224 as of 11.04